 While I know the kinds of heartbroken children of homeschooling Joyce profiles, I also know the other side.
 For every mistreated homeschooled kid who's grown up to be an outspoken rebel against the culture — and I know a few — I know a half-dozen young adults who grew up to go to college, get a real job, and find a healthy place in society without too much drama.

 I say this not to discount the experiences of those who have been hurt by the patriarchal and overbearing bent in some homeschool settings.
-Those hurts are very real, and I hope with all my heart ...1
+Those hurts are very real, and I hope with all my heart that those people find the healing they search for.
+I pray that such cultures have less and less power to harm as the practice of homeschooling spreads and gathers cultural diversity.
+Articles like Joyce's and this Daily Beast article by Michelle ...1